fmillion-mnsu/cis444-f25/resources/LINKED-MONGO-POLYBASE.md

 ![Image showing External Tables in SSMS](images/ssms_ext_tables.png)

 The linked tables work just like SQL Server tables.
-You can now run queries directly against the Oracle tables.
-The Oracle tables will be generated in a *namespace* in your SQL Server database which is the same name as the remote database in Oracle - so, for the `SP` database, the tables will appear in the `SP` namespace.
+You can now run queries directly against the MongoDB tables.
+The MongoDB tables will be generated in a *namespace* in your SQL Server database which is the same name as the remote database in MongoDB - so, for the `Prop2` database, the tables will appear in the `Prop2` namespace.
 You should include the namespace in your queries if you have similarly named tables in the default (`dbo`) namespace.

 ![Image showing a query run against an external table in SSMS.](images/ssms_success_query.png)